 - You may be required to obtain medical clearance from your primary care physician or other specialists based on your past medical history.
-Medical issues that have not been treated for a while can potentially lead to complications or delay your surgery. - If have surgery at CSMO Surgery Center: Please enter your medical history online by completing the ONE MEDICAL PASSPORT, located at https://sportmed.com/ pre-registration/.
+Medical issues that have not been treated for a while can potentially lead to complications or delay your surgery.
+The goal is to have your health optimized preoperatively. - If you are having surgery at CSMO Surgery Center: Please enter your medical history online by completing the ONE MEDICAL PASSPORT, located at https://sportmed.com/ pre-registration/.
 All information is kept confidential and will be thoroughly reviewed by your medical team.